btror/apportionmentCalculatorPy/README.md

       apportionment_calculator.py

       class - App
+        functions
-        function - save_recent_data - saves previous calculation, when app is closed previous data loads in the table function - load_saved_table_data - loads saved (or recent) data into the table function - save_csv - saves/exports a csv file containing data in the table function - save_xlsx - saves/exports an xlsx file containing data in the table function - change_method_hamilton - changes apportionment method to hamilton function - change_method_jefferson - changes apportionment method to jefferson function - change_method_adam - changes apportionment method to adam function - change_method_webster - changes apportionment method to webster function - add_state - adds a new row to the table with six columns function - remove_state - removes a row from the table function - clear_states - clears data from the table function - calculate - calculates quotas, fair shares, and divisors and displays results in table function - show_about - shows a popup with information about this software function - show_guide - shows a popup with instructions on how to use the software function - slider_changed - updates divisor and table values when the slider widget is used function - change_theme_dark - changes app theme to dark mode function - change_theme_light - changes app theme to light mode function - change_theme_clt_green - changes app theme to unc charlotte school colors function - change_theme_tarheel_blue - changes app theme to unc chapel hill school colors function - change_theme_wolfpack_red - changes app theme to nc state school colors
+          save_recent_data - saves previous calculation, when app is closed previous data loads in the table load_saved_table_data - loads saved (or recent) data into the table save_csv - saves/exports a csv file containing data in the table save_xlsx - saves/exports an xlsx file containing data in the table change_method_hamilton - changes apportionment method to hamilton change_method_jefferson - changes apportionment method to jefferson change_method_adam - changes apportionment method to adam change_method_webster - changes apportionment method to webster add_state - adds a new row to the table with six columns remove_state - removes a row from the table clear_states - clears data from the table calculate - calculates quotas, fair shares, and divisors and displays results in table show_about - shows a popup with information about this software show_guide - shows a popup with instructions on how to use the software slider_changed - updates divisor and table values when the slider widget is used change_theme_dark - changes app theme to dark mode change_theme_light - changes app theme to light mode change_theme_clt_green - changes app theme to unc charlotte school colors change_theme_tarheel_blue - changes app theme to unc chapel hill school colors change_theme_wolfpack_red - changes app theme to nc state school colors

       main_plots.py

       class - Plot
+        functions
-        function - create_combined_graph - creates a single popup containg divisor algorithm graph and fair share chart function - create_divisor_graph - creates a popup graph displaying how the algorithm calculates an acceptable divisor as well as the lowest and highest possible estimated divisors function - create_fair_share_plot - creates a popup chart displaying the fair share allocations to each state function - calculate_plot_points - creates lists for estimations, lowest, and highest possible estimated divisors
+          create_combined_graph - creates a single popup containg divisor algorithm graph and fair share chart create_divisor_graph - creates a popup graph displaying how the algorithm calculates an acceptable divisor as well as the lowest and highest possible estimated divisors create_fair_share_plot - creates a popup chart displaying the fair share allocations to each state calculate_plot_points - creates lists for estimations, lowest, and highest possible estimated divisors

   </details>